AnujSinghNit/House-price-prediction-web-application/prompt.md

 Provide:

-- Complete project code
+- Complete project code — full source files for the backend, frontend, and supporting scripts.
-- Folder structure
+- Folder structure — a clear directory layout for the complete application.
-- Setup instructions
+- Setup instructions — how to install dependencies and prepare the project.
-- Backend run instructions
+- Backend run instructions — commands to start the Flask API.
-- Frontend run instructions
+- Frontend run instructions — commands to launch or serve the UI.
-- SQLite/database explanation
+- SQLite/database explanation — details on how prediction history is stored and accessed.
-- Model training explanation
+- Model training explanation — how the ML model is generated, evaluated, and persisted.
-- API endpoint documentation
+- API endpoint documentation — request/response shapes for each backend route.
-- Example request and response bodies
+- Example request and response bodies — sample JSON payloads for integration testing.
-- Evaluation methodology
+- Evaluation methodology — how the model and application success are measured.
-- Deployment notes
+- Deployment notes — guidance for running the application in production.

 ## DEVELOPMENT FLOW

 Build the project step-by-step starting from:

-1. Backend setup
+1. Backend setup — establish the Flask app and project dependencies.
-2. Dataset generation
+2. Dataset generation — create or load the housing data used for training.
-3. Machine learning pipeline
+3. Machine learning pipeline — build preprocessing and regression model logic.
-4. Model persistence
+4. Model persistence — save the trained model artifact for reuse.
-5. SQLite prediction history
+5. SQLite prediction history — set up persistence for past predictions.
-6. Prediction API
+6. Prediction API — add the endpoint that returns model estimates.
-7. Health API
+7. Health API — expose service and model health information.
-8. History API
+8. History API — provide paginated access to stored prediction records.
-9. Frontend prediction form
+9. Frontend prediction form — build the user interface for submitting predictions.
-10. Dashboard interface
+10. Dashboard interface — create the analytics and history view.
-11. Frontend and backend integration
+11. Frontend and backend integration — wire UI requests to the Flask API.
-12. Error handling and validation
+12. Error handling and validation — ensure robustness for bad data and failures.
-13. Final polishing and testing
+13. Final polishing and testing — refine UX and verify the complete experience.

 ## FINAL GOAL

 The final project should work as a complete production-ready house price prediction web application with:

-- Machine learning price prediction
+- Machine learning price prediction — deliver actual numeric home-value estimates.
-- Flask REST API
+- Flask REST API — provide the backend service layer for prediction and history.
-- Modern responsive dashboard
+- Modern responsive dashboard — present results in a polished, mobile-friendly UI.
-- Prediction history
+- Prediction history — preserve past estimates for review and auditing.
-- SQLite persistence
+- SQLite persistence — store history reliably in a lightweight local database.
-- Model metrics
+- Model metrics — surface model quality and health information.
-- Strong validation
+- Strong validation — protect the app from invalid inputs and misuse.
-- Structured JSON responses
+- Structured JSON responses — ensure consistent API output across endpoints.
-- Clear setup documentation
+- Clear setup documentation — make it easy for others to install and run the app.
-- Clean maintainable code
+- Clean maintainable code — keep the codebase readable and easy to extend.